-I, (person's name) (title, if applicable) of etc., if applicable) (nam ne of company, association, organization hereby delegate to (person or entity's name) , he right to appear on behalf of at the Pre-hearing Conference. (person, company, assoc iation, organization, etc.) SIGNED AND DATED THIS DAY OF Authorized Signature ( must be Title: - seal) State of ) ) County of County of sday of, County of The forgoing instrument was ac knowledged before me thi sday of, of
+(person's nan ne) (title, if applicable)

+of etc., if applicable) (nar ne of company, association, organization

+hereby delegate to (person or entity's name) ,)

+the right to appear on behalf of at the Pre-hearing Conference. (person, company, assoc ciation, organization, etc.)

+SIGNED AND DATED THIS DAY OF

+Authorized Signature (must be seal)

+State of County of ''

+isday of,

+as of

+by